2017 Las Vegas shooting: Weaponry

 Twenty-four firearms, a large quantity of ammunition, and numerous high-capacity magazines capable of holding up to 100 rounds each were found in the suite.
 Fourteen of the firearms were .223-caliber AR-15–style semi-automatic rifles: three manufactured by Colt, two by Daniel Defense, two by FN Herstal, two by LWRC International, two by POF-USA, one with a .223 Wylde chamber by Christensen Arms, one made-to-order by LMT, and one by Noveske.
 The others were eight .308-caliber AR-10–type rifles, one .308-caliber Ruger American bolt-action rifle, and one .38-caliber Smith & Wesson Model 342 revolver.
-All 14 of the AR-15 rifles were fitted with vertical forward grips and bump stocks, the latter of which allowed for recoil to actuate their triggers at a rate of 90 rounds in 10 seconds.
+All 14 of the AR-15 rifles were fitted with vertical forward grips; they also had bump stocks that used recoil to actuate their triggers nine times per second.
 The AR-10 rifles were equipped with various telescopic sights and mounted on bipods.
-Paddock was found to have fired a total of 1,058 rounds from fifteen of the firearms: 1,049 from twelve AR-15-style rifles, eight from two AR-10-style rifles, and the round used to kill himself from the Smith & Wesson revolver.
+Paddock was found to have fired a total of 1,058 rounds from 15 of the firearms: 1,049 from twelve AR-15-style rifles, eight from two AR-10-style rifles, and the round used to kill himself from the Smith & Wesson revolver.

 During the subsequent investigation, the Bureau of Alcohol, Tobacco, Firearms and Explosives determined that the firearms found in his hotel room, along with more guns found in his homes, had been legally purchased in Nevada, California, Texas, and Utah.
-In the month preceding the shooting, he had attempted to purchase tracer ammunition, but the gun dealer he approached did not have the item in stock.
+In the month preceding the shooting, he tried to buy tracer ammunition, but the gun dealer he approached did not have the item in stock.
 He bought tracer ammunition from a private seller at a gun show in Phoenix, Arizona.
-In addition, ammonium nitrate (often used in improvised explosive devices) was found in the trunk of his Hyundai Tucson SUV, along with 1,600 rounds of ammunition and 50 lb of Tannerite, a binary explosive used to make explosive targets for gun ranges.
+In addition, ammonium nitrate (often used in improvised explosive devices) was found in the trunk of his Chrysler Pacifica SUV, along with 1,600 rounds of ammunition and 50 lb of Tannerite, a binary explosive used to make explosive targets for gun ranges.
 Undersheriff Kevin McMahill said that while Paddock had "nefarious intent" with the material, he did not appear to have assembled an explosive device.